 How to structure your day during coronavirus school closures

-The reality of educating your child at home for an unspecified period during the coronavirus pandemic can be daunting, to say the least.
+The reality of educating your child at home during the coronavirus pandemic disruption to school education can be daunting, to say the least.

 It’s important to remember that nobody is expecting perfection.
 This situation is new to many of us – and we may never have considered home educating before.

-It’s okay to have doubts and make mistakes, but having some structure to your day could help you and your child through the weeks ahead.
+It’s okay to have doubts and make mistakes, but having some structure to your day could help you and your child.

 How much work should your child be doing each day?